yangheng95/OmniGenBench/docs/installation.rst

 Get started with OmniGenBench by installing it in your preferred environment.
 We recommend using a Python virtual environment to manage dependencies.
 Python 3.10 or higher is required.

-The simplest way to install OmniGenBench is via ``pip``.
-This will install the latest stable release along with its core dependencies.

 **************************
 Installation with pip
 **************************

+The simplest way to install OmniGenBench is via ``pip``.
+This will install the latest stable release along with its core dependencies.
-We recommend installing OmniGenBench in a virtual environment.
-If you're not familiar with Python virtual environments, check out this `guide <https://docs.python.org/3/guide/ecl.html#virtual-environments-and-packages>`_.
+We recommend installing OmniGenBench in a dedicated conda environment to manage its dependencies effectively.

-Create a virtual environment and activate it:
+Create and activate a new Conda environment:

 .. code-block:: bash

-   python3 -m venv .env
-   source .env/bin/activate
+   conda create -n omnigen_env python==3.12.0
+   conda activate omnigen_env

 Now, install OmniGenBench from PyPI with the following command: